reab5555/Entity-Reputation-Profiler/README.md

 This examplary output report is a detailed profile or summary of the clusters and their criticisms related to the iPhone 15 Pro Max, categorized by specific aspects or features, each followed by a count of mentions.

 ### Political Analysis
 We would like to examine the attitude towards Israel before and after the events of October 7th 2023.
-We extracted about 50,000 tweets containing the word 'Israel', tweets from all over the world in all languages for the date range from July to December 2023.
+We extracted about 50,000 tweets containing the word 'Israel' in all possible languages for the date range from July to December 2023.
 Let's examine the following graph:

 <p align="center">
   <img src="assets/israel_twitter_fetch - Graph Builder 2.png" alt="Alt text for image1" width="800"/>